On the first order theory of plactic monoids: Abstract

 \section{Abstract}

 This paper proves that a plactic monoid of any finite rank will have decidable first order theory.
 This resolves other open decidability problems about the finite rank plactic monoids, such as the Diophantine problem and identity checking.
 This is achieved by interpreting a plactic monoid of arbitrary rank in Presburger arithmetic, which is known to have decidable first order theory.
+We also prove that the interpretation of the plactic monoids into Presburger Arithmetic is in fact a bi-interpretation, hence any two plactic monoids of finite rank are bi-interpretable with one another.
 The algorithm generating the interpretations is uniform, which answers positively the decidability of the Diophantine problem for the infinite rank plactic monoid.
-We also show that the plactic monoid of rank 2 is bi-interpretable with Presburger arithmetic.